 Connect with your customers in a new way by selling your products online.
 You can easily create an online store or sell via social media or email.
 If you create a website, you can also embed your online booking site into the navigation.

-Try virtual appointments with video calls
+Try virtual appointments

 You may have had a virtual meetup with friends or family recently.
 Why not do the same with your clients?
 You can set up your appointments to take place on a video platform like Google Meet or Skype.

 Need some help thinking through specific ideas for shifting your business?
 We’ve come up with a few ideas for different service types to get you started:

 Beauty and personal care

 - Setting up shop outside can help you adhere to safety rules while still maintaining an in-person experience.